That’s why we sat down with YUMI’s Nutritionist, Kayla, to talk about tailored feeding plans for your baby.

 Q: Should parents be worried if their baby is not an enthusiastic eater?

-It's normal for babies to dislike certain flavors at first, especially if it’s their first time trying solids.
+It's normal for babies to dislike certain flavors or be a picky eater at first, especially if it’s their first time trying solids.
 There is much to get used to - flavor, texture, mouthfeel - all of which make for a very new sensory experience!
 It can take 1 to 2 dozen tries for babies to warm up to certain foods.
 The important thing at this stage is that they consistently have the chance to try new flavors and textures.

 Q: How do a child’s dietary needs evolve from baby to toddler?